Health Hero Employee Engagement App

 Critical user tasks

-There are two user types, a general user/member
+There are two user types, a general user/member and a group captain.

 Group member needs to:

 - Access groups they are a member of.